immutable/imx-core-sdk-golang/README.md

   </p>
 </div>

+# 🚨 This library is no longer maintained 🚨

+If you're building apps with Immutable, please use [Immutable's Unified SDK](https://github.com/immutable/ts-immutable-sdk)

 # Immutable Core SDK Golang

 The Immutable Core SDK Golang provides convenient access to the Immutable X API and Ethereum smart contracts for applications written on the Immutable X platform.